nodestream-proj/nodestream/docs/docs/guides/ingestion-hooks.md

 ## Triggering an Ingestion Hook

-Ingestion hooks have to added at some point.
+Ingestion hooks have to be added at some point.
 This is generally done as part of a [custom interpretation](./creating-your-own-interpretation.md).

 For example, if you wanted to delete an order, you could create a custom interpretation that adds the hook to the `DesiredIngestion` object.